Cthulhu Live: Gameplay

 Rules have been deliberately streamlined to accommodate the live-action aspect.
 Character have only four attributes: Dexterity, Education, Constitution, and Power, as well as a number of Sanity Points that represent mental stability.
 The player can then buy a number of skills from a list.

 When a character wants to try a task, the referee assigns the task a difficulty, and then compares the difficulty to the character's relevant skill.
 If the skill equals or exceeds the difficulty of the task, then the character succeeds.

 Reception

+Andrew Rilstone reviewed Cthulhu Live for Arcane magazine, rating it a 9 out of 10 overall, and stated that "This is a game which only the most ambitious playing group is going to be able to run – but the information and advice it contains could hardly be improved on.
+My overall score reflects this."

 In the November 1997 edition of Dragon (Issue 241), Rick Swan "adored" the game, although he admitted it had a few problems.
 Swan believed the live-action game needed 10-15 participants, far more than a normal role-playing game.
 And he found the combat system "awkward".
 Nonetheless he gave the game a thumbs up, saying, "You'll find Cthulhu Live to be a great way to spend a weekend, a theatrical extravaganza that captures the flavor of the RPG and doesn’t take itself too seriously."